Director: Denis Villeneuve

 Gyllenhaal actually shares co-starring honors with Jackman here and their characters spark one another, as Loki becomes amusingly exasperated in his attempts to deal with the bereft father who is always poking his nose in police business, angrily trying to tell him how to do his job.
 Loki starts out clearheaded counterpoint to Keller, but soon the two start rubbing off on each other in good ways and bad.
 Like Keller, Loki begins to betray a lack of impulse control, giving in to his violent instincts, treating his prisoner as badly as Keller does Alex.
 His lack of professionalism nearly botches the investigation.
 When the suspect in custody gets hold of Loki’s pistol during a scuffle, the one link to the case is lost, the solution to that maze he was drawing going with him.
 Loki’s uncharacteristic behavior is prompted by Keller’s cutting words, placing the blame for his daughter’s murder squarely on his shoulders, just as a distraught Keller had been set off by the unwarranted earlier accusations of his wife.
 While Loki no longer seems capable of keeping a lid on his anger, Keller by turns begins to appropriate the detective’s logistical investigative methods.
 It’s Keller who puts together the pieces of this puzzle first, locating his missing daughter before the police can.
 And since his solution to the mystery results from a bolt out of the blue, his senseless torture of Alex is shown to have been without purpose, not advancing events in any appreciable direction.
 But because Keller ends up solving the case before Loki can, there’s still that unfortunate lingering perception that his actions were somehow warranted, weakening the polemic Prisoners is advancing about the end failing to justify the torturous means.

-The victim discovered in Father Dunn’s basement claimed to have been waging a war on God and though there are far more plausible excuses the assailants could have devised for their crimes, the one Prisoners comes up with strains credibility.
+The victim discovered in Father Dunn’s basement claimed to have been waging a war on God and since there are far more plausible excuses the assailants could have devised for their crimes, the one Prisoners comes up with strains credibility.
 These abductors were once devout, Pentecostal snake handlers, traveling the country, handing out pamphlets, spreading the good word.
 They put their own faith in God to the test at every service, believing he could cure even venomous viper bites (much as Keller prays for God to save his daughter when she’s injected with poison at the end of a syringe).
 After having sacrificed their lives in service to Him, they lost their faith when an ungrateful God took their only son from them.
-By taking kids themselves, they want to place other parents in the same straits, depriving them of progeny to destroy their faith in ineffective religion which can offer no solace.
+By taking kids themselves, they want to place other parents in the same straits.
+They deprive them of progeny to destroy their faith in ineffective religion, which can offer no solace.

 In essence they’re forcing the bereaved parents to endure the tribulations of Job in order to put them to the test, to see if people will retain their faith under such extreme duress or turn their back on God and hope of everlasting salvation.
 Serial killers are frequently demonized as monsters in the popular press, and if true evil exists surely it comes in benignly susceptible forms such as this.
 The abductors have declared war on heaven itself, as the devil is supposed to have done before being cast down.
 These satanic emissaries zealously perform the evil one’s own earthly task, tempting the unwary into believing God is angry with them and that they are being punished unjustly.
 Each devout churchgoer they can convert into a raging demon railing against heaven like them, ranks as a small victory in their diabolic agenda.
 It is no coincidence Prisoners begins on Thanksgiving, given that the abductors’ primary motivation is to strip parents of their sense of gratitude for God’s greatest blessing.

 Keller is a carpenter by trade, and the fact that he shares the same profession as Christ is meant to serve as irony in light of his subsequent actions.
 His opening line is the Lord’s Prayer, which he’ll reiterate later in the midst of the torture, faltering over the line ‘as we forgive those who trespass against us.’
 Prisoners is awash in symbolism such as this.
 It’s the sort of film where the sympathetic skies start weeping in commiseration the second the girls go missing.
-The story becomes about Keller’s quest for absolution, to be cleansed of the killer instinct he shares in common with the predator who abducted his daughter, as pitilessly as her father had stalked and taken out that helpless deer near the beginning.
+The story becomes about Keller’s quest for absolution, to be cleansed of the killer instinct he shares in common with the predator who abducted his daughter, preying on her as pitilessly as her father had that helpless deer near the beginning.
 Violence seems to breed violence and it comes full circle here in a satisfyingly structured way.
 Keller’s obsessive pursuit of justice will ultimately entrap him in his own prison of sorts, like the lead in The Vanishing.
 Having succumbed to his worst instincts, become the demoniac fury the killers wished to unleash on the world, he’s revealed to have been acting as their unwitting puppet all along.
 Being forever entombed in the bowels of the earth, his own private hell hole, is judgement on him.
 He’s left flicking on and off the receding light of hope as he’s swallowed up by the moral darkness that’s been slowly enveloping him.
 That Keller is saved at all is directly attributable to the fact he’s praying in his final moments, proving he isn’t losing his religion, as the conspirators had hoped.
 With Christmas around the corner he’s rewarded with a miracle out of scripture for keeping the light of faith burning.
 But since the children are returned safe and sound, their parents are never really put to that supreme test, as Job was.
 Consequently, we get only an inkling of how thoroughly the diabolic influence would have pervaded their lives if things had turned out differently.

 Taking place over the course of one Thanksgiving holiday season, the French Canadian director evokes a feel for time and place that’s nearly as tangible as Ang Lee’s The Ice Storm.
 Since everyone in the picture is imprisoned in one form or another, by their grief or their past, they’ve each been given choice turns here.
 Prisoners’ primary appeal is a very fundamental one for film fans.
 One is drawn to it first and foremost for the pleasure of seeing all these wonderful actors holding the screen while they descant at one another.
 It’s a rarity to find a quality cast this gilded with talent (four Oscar nominees, one winner, and two more that should have been in the running at one time or another) in such strong, character driven drama.
 Prisoners offers up an Oscar bait smorgasbord and we want to see who comes out on top.